Pittsburgh synagogue shooting: Perpetrator

 In the weeks before the shooting, Bowers made antisemitic posts directed at the HIAS-sponsored National Refugee Shabbat of October 19–20, in which Dor Hadash participated.
 He claimed Jews were aiding members of Central American caravans moving toward the United States border and referred to those migrants as "invaders".
 Shortly before the attack, he posted on Gab that "HIAS likes to bring invaders in that kill our people.
 I can't sit by and watch my people get slaughtered.
-Screw your optics, I'm going in."
+Screw your optics, (Note: After the 2017 Unite the Right rally, the American far-right was embroiled in debates over "optics," with some favoring violent rhetoric that others saw as damaging to the movement's image.)
+I'm going in."

 On the morning of the massacre, at 8:57 a.m., Bowers booted up his custom Linux-based computer.
 He set up several commands to start a process that would wipe the data of his six hard drives after a 200-minute countdown.
 The process involved using a "blkdiscard" command on one of his hard drives before shredding the first 8 gigabytes of the five other hard drives.
 By the time the FBI raided his home, the 200-minute countdown was already over and 2 terabytes of data from his computer were permanently lost.
-Before the shooting, Bowers also wiped most of the data on his cellphone, which the FBI couldn't recover.
+Before the shooting, Bowers also wiped most of the data on his cellphone, which the FBI could not recover.